 - do not fit into a traditional academically oriented school environment

 - are interested in a trade or vocational career pathway

-- are better suited to learing in a more adult-style of environment
+- are able to demonstrate an ability to engage in a more adult learning environment

 Trades Norwest is an Anglican Schools Corporation College which aims to provide a high quality education in a caring, Christian environment.
 All students are welcome, whether from Christian families or not, provided parents and students acknowledge that the Christian faith will be taught.